ethereum-oasis-op/baseline-standard/ccsm/README.md

 ## The Baseline CORE Specification

-The document describes the minimal set of business and technical prerequisites, functional and non-functional requirements for a Distributed Ledger Technology (CCSM) network that when utilized ensures that two or more systems of record can synchronize their system state over said CCSM securely and privately.
+The document describes the minimal set of business and technical prerequisites, functional and non-functional requirements for a Consensus Controlled State Machine (CCSM) network with little or no trust assumptions that when utilized ensures that two or more systems of record can synchronize their system state over said CCSM securely and privately.

 ## Status

-The Baseline CCSM specification is currently work in progress.
+The Baseline CCSM specification is currently in its first release as a draft specification (V0.1).

 ## Components